HMO vs PPO: Things to Consider

 While CareFirst's HMO plans have especially wide networks compared to many other HMOs, the PPO plans still offer in-network coverage for more health care providers.
 If you would like to keep your doctor, you can determine whether he or she is in-network under an HMO plan, a PPO plan or both.

-Choosing the right health plan can help you Live Fearless, knowing that your insurance plan has your health needs covered.
+Choosing the right health plan can give you peace of mind, knowing that your insurance plan has your health needs covered.